-Zac Graber in front of Mason Hall
+Zac Graber wearing a scarlet shirt in front of Mason Hall

 Zac Graber (BSBA ’18) discovered his passion for entrepreneurship at Ohio State, a journey that ultimately culminated in his selection as a recipient of the President’s Prize, the university's highest recognition bestowed on exceptional students committed to social change.